Upgrading to a New OmniOS Release

 (e.g. lipkg and sparse branded zones).

-- Shut down and detach any ipkg branded zones:
+- Shut down and detach any ipkg branded zones (NB: linked zones such as

 # zoneadm -z <zonename> shutdown ... use the following command to check when the zone has shut down ... # zoneadm -z <zonename> list -v # zoneadm -z <zonename> detach